BBBiiinnn/SynArtifact/README.md

 Figure2.
 Visualization of Samples of SynArtifact-1k.
 Each synthetic image with artifacts is annotated with bounding box and caption.
 Then, annotator maps the artifact caption into artifact taxonomy.

 ## Data Structure
 The entire data set is divided into 5 components.
-Each split of dataset consists of three parts: `annotation_image`, which contains synthetic images with annotation, `annotation_json_artifacts_class`, which provides artifact label, bounding box and caption of synthetic images, images, which contains originally synthetic images. `train.txt` and `eval.txt` contain image path of training set and evaluation set respectively. `artifact_class.csv` contains the index of the artifact label.
+Each split of dataset consists of three parts: `annotation_image`, which contains synthetic images with annotation, `annotation_json_artifacts_class`, which provides artifact label, bounding box and caption of synthetic images, images, which contains originally synthetic images. `train.txt` and `eval.txt` contain image path of training set and evaluation set respectively. `artifacts classes.xlsx` contains the index of the artifact label.
 ```
 data
 ├── sub_data_0